yashbaddi/FoodieFleet/README.md

 ---

-`getAllOrdersRestaurant(restaurantID):`\
-Get all the orders in the restaurant

-Parameters:

-- restaurantID: RestaurantID of that restaurant

-Return:

-- A object that returns a all the orders in the restaurant

----

-`createCusine(resaurantID,cusineObject):`\
+`createCusine:`\
+POST /restaurant/:restaurantID/cusine/
 Create a cusine for a specific Restaurant

+Path Parameters:

+- restaurantID: Restaurant id that wants to add the cusine

 Parameters:
-restaurantID:RestaurantID of a restaurant cusineObject:Details of that cusine in an object
+cusineObject:Details of that cusine in an object ///Need Edit

 Return: